digital-asset/dazl-client/docs/testing.rst

 pytest
 ######

-``dazl`` uses pytest internally, which supports session-scoped fixtures and avoids the need for
+The Daml Python bindings use pytest internally, which supports session-scoped fixtures and avoids the need for
 globals:

 .. code-block:: python